precision-sustainable-ag/psa-planning/README.md

 3. Milestones: These are the largest planning unit.
 Each milestone is a collection of epics.
 These are items that may take months or years to complete.
 All milestones live in this repository.

 ## Label automation using Github Actions
-Every time an issue is created, a Github Action runs that adds the issue into the PSA-Planning project linked above.
+Every time an issue is created or an issues labels change, a Github Action runs that adds the issue into the PSA-Planning project linked above.
 It also parses the labels that start with `project: ` or `team: ` and assigns whatever comes after to either the Team or Project column in the Gihub Project.

 For example: if a new issue is created with the labels `team: DST` and `project: DST-selector` then the action will perform 3 tasks.
 1. It adds the issue to the PSA-Planning Github Project